 So, there you have it.
 Men have chests and women have breasts and that’s why topless women are indecent.

 It’s not true that women have breasts and men have chests.
 Many men have chests that look a bit or even a lot like breasts (there is a thriving cosmetic surgery industry around this fact).
 Meanwhile, many women are essentially “flat chested,” while the bustiness of others is an illusion created by silicone or salt water.
 Is it really breasts that must be covered?
 Clearly not.
 All women’s bodies are targeted by the law, and men’s bodies are given a pass, breasty or chesty as they may be.

 Unless that man’s gender is ambiguous; unless he does just enough femininity to make his body suspect.
 Indeed, the treatment of the Dossier coverreveals that the social and legislative ban on public breasts rests on a jiggly foundation.
 It’s not simply that breasts are considered pornographic.
-It’s that we’re afraid of women and femininity and female bodies and, if a man looks feminine enough, he becomes, by default, obscene.Lisa Wade is a professor of sociology at Occidental College.
+It’s that we’re afraid of women and femininity and female bodies and, if a man looks feminine enough, he becomes, by default, obscene.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
 You can follow her on Twitter and Facebook.